pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 Depending on the activity on the Black Duck server, the number of records taken up by the logging could be in the millions.
-It is important to trim those logs periodically and definitely prior to an upgrade.
+It is important to trim those logs periodically and specifically prior to an upgrade.

 ### Notification Logs